MOohTus/ODAMNet/docs/source/pages/methods/methods_overview.rst

     :alt: methods overview
     :align: center

-    : Methods implemented overview
+    : Overview of the three implemented approaches

-Data source
+Data sources
 ==============

-Throughout this documentation, examples will be presented to illustrate these different sources of information.
-By default, gene data are automatically extracted from CTD [2]_ and pathways from WikiPathways [4]_.
+Throughout this documentation, examples will be presented to illustrate the different sources of information.
+By default, data are automatically extracted from CTD [2]_ and WikiPathways [4]_.

-Target genes
+Target genes %A% il faudra qu'on fasse un point sémantique: target genes, gene data, factor, environmental factor ...
+Pour être le plus génériques possibles
 ---------------

 Gene data information may come from three different source :